Dirndl: Origins

 The dirndl originated as a dress worn in rural areas, a more hardy form of the costume worn today.
 Folk costumes showed that the wearer belonged to a particular social class, occupation, religious persuasion or ethnic group.
 Differing designs developed in different regions, influenced by available materials and costumes in neighbouring regions, as well as trends in urban areas, royal courts and the military.

-Dresses similar to the dirndl, featuring skirts with bodices, aprons and blouses were commonplace in Europe from the 16th to the 18th centuries.
-Similar elements are present in other German folk costumes, for instance the tracht designs found in the Black Forest; they also occur in folk costumes in other parts of Europe, such as the Norwegian women's Bunad and the Upper Carniola costume of Slovenia.
+Design elements of the dirndl, such as a dress consisting of a bodice and skirt worn over a blouse, were already present in the kirtle, a garment commonplace in Europe between the Middle Ages and the 18th century.
+Similar elements also occur in other folk costumes, such as tracht designs in other parts of Germany, the Norwegian women's Bunad and the Upper Carniola costume of Slovenia.
 Distinctive features of the dirndl (including the tight bodice, lower neckline and wide skirt), developed from the women's fashions of the royal court in the 17th century; over time, the court fashions made their way into urban and rural clothing.
 Alpine traditional costume spread to regions in Bavaria and Austria outside the mountains through migration in search of work.
 As a result, the dirndl developed over time into female Austrian servants' work clothes.